huiwen12/VirtualEd/DESIGN.md

+# app.py
+We used Flask and Flask-Mail to build our project.
+Before implementing functions on app.py, we imported libraries that are relevant to our project and configured the mail to send using SSL.
+We also made a db file called upload.db to store the upload materials.

 # HOMEPAGE

 For the homepage of our project, we wanted to include a large jumbotron-like banner to capture the attention of the user and garner